 Thousands Of Cases Handled Effectively

-When you run up against Colorado’s confusing express consent laws, contact Shazam Kianpour & Associates, P.C., to schedule a free consultation.
+When you run up against Colorado’s confusing express consent laws or are charged with a DUI after a blood or breath test, contact Shazam Kianpour & Associates, P.C., to schedule a free consultation.
 We are available at all times of day and will meet with you quickly if necessary.
 To contact us, call 303-578-4036.